-What is the best resolution required?
+What is the best bottleneck resolution required?

 Resolution is the number of pixels on the screen, which defines the clarity of the image on the screen, such as in video games.
 The number of pixels is directly proportional to the resolution of the screen.
 The higher the pixels, the higher the resolution.
 High resolution increases the clarity and sharpness of the image.
-Whenchoosingg resolution, always consider your GPU capability.
+When choosing resolution, always consider your GPU capability.

 The most common gaming resolutions are: